Hochschild cohomology of torus-equivariant D-modules

-Of course, if $X$ is not an algebraic space, then $\Delta $ is not proper (nor is it in general smooth).
-Thus in general \eqref{eq:central_iso} is not an isomorphism and there is no canonical structure of monad on $p_{2,!} p_1^!$.
+Of course, if $\stack X$ is QCA but not an algebraic space, then $\Delta $ is not proper (nor is it in general smooth).
+Thus in general \eqref{eq:central_iso} is not an isomorphism and there is no canonical structure of monad on $p_{1,!} p_2^!$.
 We would like to apply Lemma~\ref{lem:pre:groupoid_monad_hol} to construct a monad in special cases.
 Thus the goal of the next section is to give a criterion for the assumptions of Lemma~\ref{lem:pre:groupoid_monad_hol}, i.e.~for base change to hold.

-\begin{Ex} The base change morphism \eqref{eq:central_iso} is also an isomorphism if $\Delta $ is smooth.
-In particular this implies that the \enquote{naive expectation} holds for $\stack X = \B G$ for any algebraic group $G$, i.e.~we have
+\begin{example} The base change morphism \eqref{eq:central_iso} is also an isomorphism if $\Delta $ is smooth.
+In particular this implies that the \enquote{naive expectation} holds for $\stack X = \cs{G}$ for any algebraic group $G$, i.e.~we have